joyimo/alx-pre_course/README.md

 My second readme
-The file has been updaed
+The file has been updated